"He found himself wondering at times, especially in the autumn, about the wild lands." - J.R.R. Tolkien

 Manthan (India, 1976)

 Crowd-funding in the 1970s?
 Yes, it did happen ... in India.
 Half a million dairy farmers there put up two rupees each to finance Shyam Benegal's 1976 independent film Manthan, a 135-minute feature that developed out of India's 'White Revolution,' a massive government program to produce milk for the masses.
-Dramatizing issues of gender, class, and caste inequalities in the western coastal state of Gujarat, the movie was a milestone in India's Parallel Cinema movement, telling the tale of how the setting up of a milk cooperative transforms a rural village's economy and way of life.
-Cleaned up in 4K by India's Film Heritage Foundation, a new print of Manthan premiered last year at Cannes and now comes to Blu-ray via the British distributor Second Run, whose founder and owner is Mumbai-born Mehelli Modi.
-Besides new English subtitles for the Hindi dialogue, the all-region BD has two extras: 'Manthan Reborn,' a look at the the history and restoration of the film, including an interview with the late director, and 'Manthan at Cannes 2024,' in which Film Heritage Foundation founder Shivendra Singh Dungarpur and actor Naseeruddin Shah are interviewed by broadcaster Anupama Chopra.
+Dramatizing issues of gender, class and caste inequalities in the western coastal state of Gujarat, the movie was a milestone in India's Parallel Cinema movement, telling the tale of how the setting up of a milk cooperative transforms a rural village's economy and way of life.
+Cleaned up in 4K by India's Film Heritage Foundation (FHF), a new print of Manthan premiered last year at Cannes and now comes to Blu-ray via the British distributor Second Run, whose founder and owner is Mumbai-born Mehelli Modi, son of Indian film legend Sohrab Modi.
+Besides new English subtitles for the Hindi dialogue, the all-region BD has two extras: 'Manthan Reborn,' a look at the history and restoration of the film, including an interview with the late director, and 'Manthan at Cannes 2024,' in which FHF founder Shivendra Singh Dungarpur and actor Naseeruddin Shah are interviewed by broadcaster Anupama Chopra.
 A 24-page booklet rounds out the package.

 1 from Altered Innocence